With hunting season upon us, you may be wondering, can deer eat bread?

 Pictures and videos can be found all over the internet of deer eating bread.

-If you have ever had a deer in your backyard, you might have even been feeding deer bread yourself.
+If you have ever had a deer in your backyard, you might have even fed deer bread yourself.

 But before you rush out and by a loaf of fresh Wonder Bread, you might want to reconsider…